 Despite what you may think, there are ways to fly without busting the family budget.
 True, you won’t be aviating at 170 knots in a shiny new, near-million-dollar G36 Bonanza or Cessna TTx, but you can stay in the air for considerably less than the national debt of Peru.

-Some pilots simply rent.
-By some measures, the hourly price can be stratospheric because it includes allowances for every fixed expense— tiedown/hangar, insurance, taxes, depreciation, maintenance—but unless you’re in a club, the airplane won’t cost you a cent when you’re not flying it.
+Some pilots simply rent, and there’s nothing wrong with that, but the apparent low price can be deceiving.
+By some measures, the hourly price can be stratospheric because it includes allowances for every fixed expense—tiedown/hangar, insurance, taxes, depreciation, maintenance—but unless you’re in a club, the airplane won’t cost you a cent when you’re not flying it.